 - Apply through UCAS .

-- Consistently high record of student satisfaction, with an average score of 93% over the ten years of the National Student Survey
+- Be part of a Department with a consistently high record of student satisfaction, averaging 93% over ten years of the National Student Survey.

 Policy on additional costs